Anna Treusch honoured with the Virginia and Myrtle Cooper Award in Costume Design

 Established in 1991, the Ontario Arts Foundation (OAF) is passionately committed to building long-term support for the arts in Ontario.
 In 2021-2022, the OAF paid out over $4.4 million in endowment income and $600,000 in awards and scholarships.

 For more than 55 years, the Ontario Arts Council has played a vital role in promoting and assisting the development of the arts and artists for the enjoyment and benefit of Ontarians.
 In 2021-2022, the Ontario Arts Council invested $56.4 million in 237 communities across Ontario through 2,665 grants to individual artists and 1,050 grants to organizations.

 2022 Ruth and Sylvia Schwartz Children’s Book Awards presented to Brittany Luby, Joshua Mangeshig Pawis-Steckley and Philippa Dowding

-The winners were selected by two juries of young readers from the school - a jury of grade 3 and 4 studentsselected the recipients of the Children’s Picture Book Award, and a jury of grade 7 and 8 studentsselected the recipient of the Young Adult / Middle Reader Award.
+The winners were selected by two juries of young readers from the school - a jury of four students in grade 4 and one student from the grade 6 Deaf and Hard of Hearing program selected the recipients of the Children’s Picture Book Award, and a jury of grade 8 studentsselected the recipient of the Young Adult / Middle Reader Award.

 Winner of the Children's Picture Book Award Category

-About the Authors/Illustrators
+About the Illustrator

 Winner of the Young Adult / Middle Reader Award Category